Indoc-Research/RS_repos_analysis/README.md

 ### Metrics

-We downloaded generic metadata (e.g. license type, creation and update time), number of commits on default branch (main, master), README and releases info from each of the available repos.
+We downloaded generic metadata (e.g. license type, creation and update time), number of commits on default branch (e.g. main or master), README data and releases number from each of the available repos.

 ### Results